 - Turn off the Instant Pot then add all of the spices and seasonings.
 Allow them to cook in the residual heat of the pot for about 1 minutes, stirring them constantly.

-- Add the water to the pot, and using a metal spoon, have a really good scrape into the bottom of the pot all over, to mostly remove the brown bits from the bottom.
-This step is important because otherwise you could get the "burn" message popping up on your display later.
+- Add the water to the pot, and using a metal spoon, have a really good scrape into the bottom of the pot all over, to remove any stuck-on brown bits from the bottom.
+This step is very important!

-- Next add the lentils, tomatoes and coconut milk.
-Don't stir it.
-Just leave it as it is.
+- Next, add the lentils, tomatoes and coconut milk.
+DO NOT STIR.

 - Put the lid on the Instant Pot, seal the vent and set it to MANUAL (PRESSURE COOK) on newer models, high pressure, for 8 minutes.

 - Allow the pressure to release naturally.
-Remove the lid and give it a really good stir then serve.
+Remove the lid, give it a really good stir then serve.

 NOTES